markjprice/chatgpt-vb/docs/bonus/beyond/README.md

 ## Cost and how to sign up

 Gemini offers a free tier alongside paid individual and business plans, similar in structure to ChatGPT and Claude.
 Because most readers already have a Google account, signing up for Gemini's free tier takes only a few seconds: no new account, password, or payment method required to get started.
-Check the companion page for current plan names and prices.
+Check this page for current plan names and prices: [one.google.com/about/google-ai-plans](https://one.google.com/intl/en_us/about/google-ai-plans/)

 > **Good practice:** Reach for Gemini specifically when your question depends on a Google Doc, Sheet, or Gmail thread, or when you need to work through something unusually long, such as a full recorded meeting or a lengthy report.